-3.2.2.
+4.2.2.
 Sending with TLS Optional

-Messages tagged REQUIRETLS=NO are handled differently from other REQUIRETLS messages, as follows.
-When sending a message tagged with REQUIRETLS=NO, the sending (client) MTA MUST:
+Messages tagged RequireTLS: NO are handled as follows.
+When sending such a message, the sending (client) MTA MUST:

-- o Look up the SMTP server to which the message is to be sent as described in [RFC5321]. - o Open an SMTP session with the peer SMTP server using the EHLO verb.
-Attempt to negotiate STARTTLS if possible, and follow any policy published by the recipient domain, but do not fail if this is unsuccessful. - If the server does not advertise the REQUIRETLS capability, send 0 the message in the usual manner (without the REQUIRETLS option, because the server will not understand the option). - o If the server advertises the REQUIRETLS capability, send the message with the REQUIRETLS=NO option.
+- o Look up the SMTP server to which the message is to be sent as described in [RFC5321] Section 5.1. - o Open an SMTP session with the peer SMTP server using the EHLO verb.
+Attempt to negotiate STARTTLS if possible, and follow any policy published by the recipient domain, but do not fail if this is unsuccessful.

-Some SMTP servers that are configured to expect STARTTLS connections as a matter of policy may not accept messages in the absence of STARTTLS.
+Some SMTP servers may be configured to require STARTTLS connections as a matter of policy and not accept messages in the absence of STARTTLS.
 This MUST be expected, and a non-delivery notification returned to the sender.